-When it comes to shooting rifles or air guns with accuracy, the type of ‘sight' that you use is critical.
-Some sights are geared more towards close range shooting, while others are designed for consistently hitting targets at distances far away with pinpoint accuracy.
-When choosing a sight, most beginners want to know which sight will give them the most accuracy, while at the same time, still providing the best overall experience and view of the target.
+Whether you’re decking out your rifle for hunting or target shooting, you have one thing in mind — accuracy.
+And the type of sight that you use is critical.
+Some sights are geared more towards close-range shooting, while others are for consistently hitting targets at distances far away with pinpoint accuracy.
+When choosing a sight, most beginners want to know which type of sight is most accurate.

 What Type Of Sight Is Most Accurate And Gives The Best View Of The Target?

-For long distance viewing and accuracy, telescopic sights are the best choice.
-Telescopic sights are built on telescopes that are within the sight.
-How powerful and functional the telescopes are, will determine the precision of your shot once you have ‘sighted in', or calibrated your aim.
-Telescopic sights, often referred to as ‘scopes' as in ‘telescopes', have been around for over 100 years and keep getting better with new technological advancements.
+For long-distance viewing and accuracy, telescopic sights are the best choice.
+Telescopic sights are on telescopes that are within the sight.
+How powerful and functional the telescopes will determine your shot’s precision once you have sighted in’ or calibrated your aim.
+Telescopic sights often referred to as ‘scopes’ as in ‘telescopes’, have been around for over 100 years and keep getting better with new technological advancements.

 Alternate Sights For Accurate Shots At Closer Ranges

 While Telescopic sights are best for long-distance accuracy, they can be bulky and difficult to transport, setup, and calibrate.

 The types of sights below are not capable of the range and distance that telescopic sights provide, but they can be ideal for closer range firing, such as use for self-defense, hunting, or target shooting under about the 100-yard mark.

 Since rifles were first invented, the most basic sight has been the ‘open sight’.

 Open sights are still common today on most firearms and rifles.
 They are mostly used for close-range shooting, and/or for those who still prefer an old-fashioned, more ‘natural’ approach.